9dots/devBots/sumo_rules.md

 **Arena Specifications:** 2 ½’ x 4’

 ####Event Summary:
 Two robots will compete to push the opposing robot off the sumo mat.
-Robots will begin in a dueling position, back to back and facing away from each other.
+Robots will begin in a duel position.
 No weapons are allowed.

 ####General Rules:
 1. No persons may enter the ring once the competition has begun.